syegulalp/Akilang/language.md

 > ⚠ There is as yet no way to perform array slicing or concantenation.

-## str
+## `str`

-A constant string, defined at compile time:
+A string of characters, defined either at compile time or runtime.

 ```
 hello = "Hello World!"